jacksors/QuotesBot/README.md

 ### +mostquoted
 Outputs the person with the most quotes attributed to them
-### +randomquote
+### +randomquote (optionally @user)
 Outputs a random quote from the user-specified quotes channel.
+Optionally, mention a user to get a random quote attributed to them.
 ### +numquotes @user
 Outputs the number of quotes that the person mentioned has attributed to them.
 ### +setquoteschannel